ktaylor63/southeast/site/content/our-services/grants.md

 ## How to Apply for Federal Grants

 All grant opportunities are posted on [Grants.gov](http://www.grants.gov/).
-You can [filter all of the available grants to “Department of Interior”](http://www.grants.gov/search-grants.html?agencies%3DDOI%7CDepartment%20of%20the%20Interior).
+You can [filter all of the available grants to “Department of  the Interior”](http://www.grants.gov/search-grants.html?agencies%3DDOI%7CDepartment%20of%20the%20Interior).

 ## Wildlife Restoration Program